HF0/RolePlayingTelegramBot/README.md

-# Rolbot
+# Rolebot

-Rolbot is a simple php bot for telegram that can be used to play role games.
+Rolebot is a simple php bot for telegram that can be used to play role games.
 It includes:
 - Dice commands
 - Send image, text sounds